Alice Kyteler: Life

-Before sentencing, Kyteler along with Petronilla de Meath's daughter, Basilia, escaped.
-Although at least 10 other people faced convictions in connection to Kyteler, they did not attempt to escape with their leader.
+Before sentencing, Kyteler along with Petronilla de Midia's daughter Sarah escaped.
 There are no records of her life after her escape.
 Her date of death is unknown, along with the location of a burial site.

 Accusers and their motives

 The Husbands

 Kyteler's first three husbands did not raise accusations against her regarding witchcraft or her responsibility for the deaths of her other husbands.
-Her last husband, John le Poer, only raised suspicions toward her once he developed the sickness that eventually led to his death.
-He did not mention witchcraft as a potential cause of his and his predecessors' deaths, but rather implied that poisoning was the most plausible cause of his affliction.
+Ledrede alleged that her last husband, John le Poer, raised suspicions toward her once he became ill from her poisons, but le Poer may have lived for decades after 1324 and his kinsman Arnold le Poer was one of Alice's primary defenders, opposing Ledrede at every turn.

-Le Poer did not accuse her based on any perceived behaviour change from her, but rather from the physical change in his own health coupled with her previous husbands' unusual deaths.

-John le Poer's children

-Shortly before le Poer's death, he edited his will to financially favour Kyteler and her son.
-Children from his other marriage approached bishop Richard de Ledrede and claimed she had bewitched their father and was a poisoner.
 The phrase ‘poisoner’ was tied to being a witch because of the connection of herbalism and witchcraft.